13+ years writing insurance and personal finance content

 Maiming while under the influence of alcohol, drugs, or intoxicants

-Driving while your driver’s license has been forfeited for a conviction or a finding of “not innocent” in the case of a juvenile
+Driving after having your driver’s license forfeited for a conviction or a finding of “not innocent” in the case of a juvenile

 Violation of any federal law or law of any other valid local or state ordinance similar to those listed above.
 This also applies to Virginia drivers if the incident occurs out of state.